• Your Suns Are in the Playoffs

 Seumalo allowed a 3.7% pressure rate (per Next Gen Stats) in 2025 — the lowest of any guard and the fourth-lowest of any offensive lineman.
 This is exactly what Arizona needed to replace a struggling Evan Brown.

-The only factor preventing this from being an A+ signing is the fact that Seumalo is 32 years old, and has dealt with some nagging injuries and has missed seven games over the past two seasons.
-A three-year commitment might be a bit rich for a veteran of his caliber, but the Cardinals undoubtedly scored the prize of the interior OL crop this offseason.
+The only factor preventing this from being an A+ signing is the fact that Seumalo is 32 years old, has dealt with some nagging injuries and has missed seven games over the past two seasons.
+A three-year commitment is a bit rich for a veteran of his caliber, but the Cardinals undoubtedly scored the prize of the interior OL crop this offseason.

 Cardinals Return DL L.J.
 Collier (One year, $2.5M)